-Although the United States is composed of multiple climates, and spring weather manifests at various times around the country, generally speaking the month of May is when most Americans expect to see flowers in bloom.
-This is evidenced by our repeated use of the old English proverb April showers bring May flowers.
+The United States is obviously composed of multiple climates.
+And, spring weather manifests at various times around the country.
+But May is usually the month that most Americans expect to see blooming flowers.
+This is evidenced by our use of the old English proverb April showers bring May flowers.

-However, in the Sierra Nevada Mountains at Lake Tahoe, our bloom season for wildflowers is a bit more unpredictable than many places across the United States.
-Two of the primary factors (that go hand-in-hand) in determining ideal bloom times for Sierra Nevada wildflowers at Lake Tahoe are:
+Two primary factors (that go hand-in-hand) in determining ideal bloom times for Sierra Nevada wildflowers at Lake Tahoe are:

 - the range in elevation of the Lake Tahoe Basin